anttijuu/BooksAndWords/README.md

 1. A file that lists words that are ignored while counting the words,
 1. The number of top words to report (usually 100 by default).

+Sample book files and an ignore file can be found zipped in the samples directory.

-Some projects may have additional inputs.
+Some projects may have additional inputs or options.

 Details on how to build and execute the projects are explained in the readme of each of the projects.